 Lucha is in despair.
 Weeks, months, even years go by with no indication as to where Jameson could be.
 One day as she is driving and at a complete traffic stand-still, Lucha finds a headband transmitter in the car.
 She puts it on, and suddenly is host to a number of hellish visions: the demonic red notebook; a vision of Jameson being unfaithful and abducted by the husband of his lover; and the River of the Dead, where Lucha is powerless to rescue Jameson.
 She rips off the headband and, in a moment of clarity, remembers the line from the phone call: “A thousand streets lead into one great road, and no gate blocks your way.”
 The streets clear, and she begins to drive.
 Waiting for her at her door is Orlando, returned from Paris.

+As the new couple drives the streets of Los Angeles, they remark how much the city has changed, and how life ultimately is a series of unanswered questions.
 They begin a new life together—getting married, adopting a child, and starting a successful new musical duo.
 Visions of the past occasionally haunt them, like a motorcycle or Jameson’s notebook that mysteriously returns to her possession.
 The scribblings and images do nothing to solve the mystery of what happened to him – and at this point in her life, Lucha accepts that she will never know.
 In a trance, she is drawn to a phone, far off the beaten path, in an abandoned warehouse.
 She picks it up and finds herself speaking the words: “A thousand streets lead into one great road, and no gate blocks your way.”